-- Ensure that the Windows devices in your Code42 environment have Code42 apps version 6.8.3 or later installed, and run supported Windows versions later than Windows 7 or Windows 2008 R2.
+- Ensure that the Windows devices in your Code42 environment have Code42 apps version 6.8.3 or later installed, and run supported Windows versions.
 For supported Windows versions, see the following:

 - Code42 for Enterprise: Code42 platform hardware and software requirements

 - CrashPlan for Small Business: CrashPlan for Small Business requirements